CGSOG-JumpStarts/info/Sogeti AI Innovation Pod.md

 * **Traditional Staffing:** Client interaction is often funneled through a single point of contact, such as an Account Manager or Project Manager.
 While this can streamline communication, it also creates a layer of separation between the client and the experts doing the work.
 This distance can lead to misunderstandings, slower feedback loops, and a transactional, vendor-client relationship.6
 * **AI Innovation Pod:** The Pod model is intensely collaborative and client-centric.
 Key client stakeholders are not just passive recipients of status reports; they are active participants in the innovation process.
 They are often involved in sprint planning, reviews, and feedback sessions.
 This direct, continuous communication ensures that the Pod remains tightly aligned with the client's evolving needs and that the final product genuinely solves the intended user and business problems.6

 A critical advantage of the Pod model is the way it fundamentally reframes and reduces the client's risk profile for innovation.
 Traditional, fixed-scope projects require the client to make a large upfront commitment in both time and budget, based on a set of requirements that are often speculative in an R\&D context.6 This front-loads the risk; if the initial assumptions are wrong, the entire investment is jeopardized.
 The Pod model, by contrast, is engineered for "complex projects where requirements are expected to change".14 Its iterative nature, combined with a tiered retainer pricing structure, allows a client to de-risk innovation.
-They can begin with a smaller investment (e.g., the "Catalyst" tier) to test a hypothesis or build a proof-of-concept.
+They can begin with a smaller investment (e.g., the "Ignition" tier) to test a hypothesis or build a proof-of-concept.
 This initial engagement serves as a low-cost option to validate an idea before committing to a larger-scale investment.
 This transforms the sales proposition from "Bet big on this one idea" to "Make a prudent, phased investment to strategically de-risk your innovation portfolio."
 This is a powerful and financially responsible message that resonates with C-level executives and budget holders.

 To provide a clear, at-a-glance summary for sales discussions, the following comparison table is an invaluable tool.